other types of health outcome

 Ethics approval for the project was gained from the UK NHS Health Research Authority in March 2016.

 Data sharing agreements have been finalized with the relevant parties for nearly all participating trials.
-A process to convert all the data into a standard universally mapped format is underway.
-Once this is complete, the individual participant data meta-analyses will be able to be generated.
+A process to convert all the data into a standard universally mapped format through use of systems based upon commonly used standards including the Clinical Data Interchange Standards Consortium Study Data Tabulation Model (CDISC SDTM) and the Medical Dictionary for Regulatory Activities (MedDRA) is underway.
+This will enable the highly extensive (>20M data items) heterogeneous data to be converted into a single analysable database.